ethanresnick/EnhancedVerticalRhythm/README.md

 <code>$('h1, h2, h3').countLines();</code>

-That will take your <code>h1</code>s, <code>h2</code>s, and <code>h3</code>s and add the class "lines-#" (where # is the element's number of lines) to each one.
+That will take your <code>h1</code>s, <code>h2</code>s, and <code>h3</code>s and add the class <code>lines-#</code> (where # is the element's number of lines) to each one.

 So you could then write in your CSS:
-<pre><code>
-/* Make a title at the top of the page and get the main text to always start "in rhythm" after it. */
+<pre><code>/* Make a title at the top of the page and get the main text to always start "in rhythm" after it. */

 /* When the title is an even number of lines it will naturally fall back on the baseline and we add an additional baseline of space below it. */ h1 {font-size:24px; line-height:33px; margin-bottom:22px; /* i.e. 1 baseline */ }

 /* When it's an odd number of lines we we need to add an extra half baseline to get back on rhythm.
-We do this and distribute most of the extra 11px to the top. */ h1.lines-1, .h1-lines-3 { margin-top:8px; margin-bottom:25px; }
+We do this and distribute most of the extra 11px to the top. */ h1.lines-1, h1.lines-3 { margin-top:8px; margin-bottom:25px; }
 </code></pre>

 The above CSS will work if the title is between 1 and 4 lines.
 But what if we have titles that can get much bigger than that?
 We could keep adding to the selector that handles odd line numbers (i.e. "h1.lines-5, h1.lines-7, h1.lines-9, etc"), but that's inelegant and could get long.
 So the plugin provides a simpler alternative if you're using incremental leading.